 Currie Cup team of the season: why many big names are missing

-The Currie Cup‚ which came to a thundering climax at Loftus Versfeld last Saturday‚ was elevated in status as it for the first time in years saw the involvement of front line and returning Springboks.
+The competition, which came to a thundering climax at Loftus Versfeld on Saturday‚ was elevated in status as it for the first time in years saw the involvement of frontline and returning Springboks.

 Of course, the bulk of the current crop play overseas‚ injury bedevilled some‚ while others never got up to speed.